rabbah/nimbella-cli/api.md

 addGithubAccount(name: string, token: string): Promise<any>
 ```

-The name must denote a valid `github` username and the `token` must be an access token that is valid for that account (preferably one that will not expire).
+The `token` argument must a valid access token for github (preferably one that will not expire).
+The `name` argument provides the account name under which the token is recorded.
+It is highly recommended that this name match the actual github username that the `token` belongs to.
+This is not checked by the API but an incorrect name can cause confusion later, as more accounts are added.

 ### buildProject